MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/python_setup.md

 # 🐍 Setup for scientific image analysis using Python

 Python can be used to process, analyze, and visualize your images.
 There are several ways of installing and setting up Python on your computer.
-If you have never used Python before, we recommend that you follow the steps below to get your setup ready.
+If you have never used Python before, we recommend that you follow the steps below to get started.

 ## Install Python using `conda`